alsidneio/Comptia-Network-/Ethernet Switching/Ethernet Fundamentals.md

 ---
 - VLANs allow the use of a single port to create seperate broadcast domains, different logical networks
 	- vlans act as a virtual router
-- VLAN Trunking (802.1Q) #notecard
-	- Trunking is when you merge data into a single cable
-	- trunking helps reduce the amount of physical HW needed. while keeping logical seperation
-	- We use a 4-byte identifier to determine a vlan
-		- Tag Protocol Identifier, TPI
-		- Tag Control Identifier, TCI
-		- An untagged VLAN becomes you native vlan  , AKA VLAN-0

 ## Specialized Network Devices
 ---